-Two years of research have resulted in the development of the 11K, a deep-water submersible rated to 11,000 meet and weighing a mere 60 kilograms.
+Two years of research have resulted in the development of the 11K, a deep-water drone rated to 11,000 meters and weighing a mere 60 kilograms.
 The most distinctive component of the vehicle is the glass sphere that contains much of recording equipment and was made by Nautilus Marine Service GmbH (Bremen, Germany).
-It is a 1-atmosphere electronics pressure vessel that also provides bouyancy for the vehicle.
-The sphere is held in place by an external frame made from thermoplastics, which also surround the other external components such as thrusters, pressure sensor, lights and drop-weight systems.
+It is a 1-atmosphere electronics pressure vessel that also provides buoyancy for the vehicle.
+The sphere is held in place by an external frame made from thermoplastics, which also surround the other external components such as thrusters, pressure sensor, lights, and drop-weight systems.

 The drop-weights system was designed and developed by Promare with the capacity to release weights in three stages: one descent weight, which is dropped just above or on the seafloor; several small weights, which can be dropped to obtain neutral buoyancy on the seafloor; and an ascent weight at the end of the dive.

 In addition to propriety software and hardware (which was used in the glass sphere), an assortment of off-the-shelf components were used as well.
 These include a high-definition video camera and lithium-ion battery pack from OceanServer Technology, Inc. (Fall River, Massachusetts).
 In addition, the system includes a high-resolution, full-ocean-depth pressure sensor custom-made by Presens AS (Oslo, Norway) and full-ocean-depth LED lights.

 The Ocean Server lithium-ion battery pack containing approximately 760 watt-hours of energy powers the dimmable LED lights (which are housed in small glass spheres) as well as the rest of the vehicle.
 A power-control function allowing for long passive periods with minimal battery drain makes abyssal dives with long ascent and descents possible.